HuongTrangDo/huongtrang/index.md

     <header>
       <h1>Hi, I’m Trang.</h1>
       <p>
-        Welcome to my little corner of the internet.<br>
+        Welcome to my space — a small, quiet corner where I keep the things I learn, build, and care about.
-        A place for thoughts, small projects, and the tiny things I don’t want to forget.
       </p>
     </header>

     <p>
-      I originally made this page just to keep my profile in one place for work, but it felt too plain…<br>
-      So now it’s part portfolio, part diary, part “things-I-find-cute-and-want-to-save.”<br>
+      This site started as a simple profile page for work, but it grew into something a bit more personal — part portfolio, part notes, part memories.
-      I’m still learning and figuring things out every day.<br>
+      I’m still learning, still experimenting, and still figuring things out every day.
-      And if you happened to stop by — thank you.
-It genuinely means a lot. 🌿
+      If you happen to stop by, thank you.
+It really means a lot. 🌿
     </p>
   </div>